 The capital city of Idaho, Boise has experienced rapid growth over the last decade.
 The city has recently ranked high on many top lists, including Livability’s best downtowns.

-Boise is affordable, minutes away from outdoor activities and has one of the lowest crime rates in the country.
-There are also a lot of cultural attractions, including museums, symphonies, the opera, and a few museums.
+Boise is affordable, minutes away from outdoor activities, and has one of the lowest crime rates in the country.
+There are also a lot of cultural attractions, including museums, symphonies, opera, and a few museums.

-Recently, the Gateway City ranked No. 4 for starter-home affordability, making it the ideal place for young professionals to purchase their first home.
-It also has a charming farmers market, active sports culture and great nightlife.
+Recently, Gateway City ranked No. 4 for starter-home affordability, making it the ideal place for young professionals to purchase their first home.
+It also has a charming farmers market, active sports culture, and great nightlife.

 It puts on the second biggest Mardi Gras celebration in the country.
-If you don’t choose to live in this beautiful city, at least make a trip for Mardi Gras and get ready to catch some beads.
+As millennials, if you don’t choose to live in this beautiful city, at least make a trip for Mardi Gras and get ready to catch some beads.

 By choosing an up-and-coming city to plant your roots, you’ll be able to enjoy a much more comfortable lifestyle than you would in a city such as Washington, D.C., New York, or Seattle.